MattonazzoVolante/MattonazzoVolante/README.md

 ABOUT ME:

-- I am a Student, i currently study computer science.
+- I am a Student, i currently studying computer science.

 Currently I have experience with: